BugShot Guyana

 The fee for the workshop includes:

-• Daily one-on-one and group instruction from Clay, Piotr, and John.
+• Daily one-on-one and group instruction from Thomas, Piotr, and John.

 • Daily instruction on macro photography